 A debt agreement allows you and your creditors to come to a compromise that allows you to repay less than the full amount for the debt.
 The agreement is legally binding, meaning your creditors can’t change their minds.

-All of your debts are included in the one contract, with one regular repayment.
+All of your unsecured debts are included in the one contract, with one regular payment.

 Here’s what it looks like:

 A debt agreement is not a loan – it’s a legal agreement made between you and your creditors.
 If you owe a debt with someone else, the agreement doesn’t release them from their share of the debt: this is a legal agreement for you alone.

 To qualify for a debt agreement, you need to fit some criteria.
 You can’t:

 If you don’t meet the criteria, you might still be able to apply for a personal insolvency agreement.

 New Leaf manages thousands of agreements.
 After your agreement is made legally binding – that is, your creditors can’t change their minds – you’ll only have to deal with us.
 In fact, your creditors aren’t allowed to write to you or call you.
 So a debt agreement offers huge peace of mind.

 There are consequences to debt agreements, and these need to be seriously considered before you decide to embark on a debt agreement.